 Sautéed Soft Shell Crabs

 Serving them is a beautiful way to bring the essence of the coast directly to your dining room.
 It requires only the lightest touch in the skillet, inviting your guests to slow down and savor a delicate, ephemeral masterpiece together.
+It is an act of hosting that honors the natural rhythm of the sea.

 The Catch & The Pan Sauce